davepinch/pinchy.cc/content/tasks/stretch-your-back.md

 ---
 title: "Stretch your back"
-next: "Plank for one minute"
+next: "Plank for a moment"
 type: task
 tags:
   - A new day